robertocosta/motion_est/README.md

-# motion_detect
+# motion_est
-Motion detection and estimate
+Motion Estimation with the method of Lucas and Kanade